 Reporting a technology does not prevent you from publishing or talking about your research results, but you must report your technology first.
-Reporting a technology before public discourse allows us to consider international rights for your technology.
+Reporting a technology before public disclosure allows us to consider international rights for your technology.
 Contact us at least three months in advance of a presentation or publication if possible to allow time for us to evaluate your invention and begin the patent process.

 Many invention disclosures require time, research, and legal work to be fully protected.
 Others simply require a license agreement to be drafted for already-waiting licensees.